frenck/awesome-home-assistant/README.md

 - [Home Panel](https://github.com/hassio-addons/addon-home-panel) - A touch-compatible web frontend for controlling the home.
 - [Hass.io Google Drive Backup](https://github.com/sabeechen/hassio-google-drive-backup) - A complete and easy to configure solution for backing up your snapshots to Google Drive.
 - [Grocy](https://github.com/hassio-addons/addon-grocy) - ERP beyond your fridge!
 A groceries & household management solution for your home.
+- [Onstar Component](https://github.com/nyxnyx/onstar_component) - If you have Opel Onstar enabled car - you can try this to get statuses from your car as well as location updates.

 ## Lovelace User Interface